How to Install Free SSL on HostGator WordPress Sites: Complete Auto SSL Setup Guide

 The encryption provided by SSL works through a complex process called public-key cryptography.
 Without getting too technical, it ensures that only the intended recipient can decode the information being transmitted.
 This protection is crucial for any website, especially those that collect user data or process payments.

-According to recent statistics from Google, over 95% of web traffic across Google services is now encrypted, showing just how universal HTTPS has become.
+According to Google’s Transparency Report, over 95% of web traffic across Google services is now encrypted, showing just how universal HTTPS has become.
 The web is moving toward a future where SSL isn’t optional—it’s expected.

 Beyond the technical aspects, having an SSL certificate installed on your WordPress site offers several significant benefits: